 How to Handle Potholes

-Beware of Puddles: Deep, sharp-edged potholes filled with water are often disguised as puddles.
+Beware of puddles.
+Deep, sharp-edged potholes filled with water are often disguised as puddles.
 Being a defensive driver and anticipating problems can help you avoid them.

-Check It Out: If you hit a pothole, survey the damage as soon as safely possible.
+Check it out.
+If you hit a pothole, survey the damage as soon as safely possible.
 Check for fluid leaking from the undercarriage and listen for rattling when driving.

-Examine Your Tires: Make sure your tires are still inflated in order to reduce damage to wheel rims.
+Examine your tires.
+Make sure your tires are still inflated in order to reduce damage to wheel rims.
 Look for bulges on sidewalls and dents in the rims.